clami66/AF_cache/README.md

 This will automatically install the necessary environment, according to the docker/apptainer/conda preferences described above.

 **Notice: the AF3 docker container is not maintained by us.**
+**Notice: the AF3 parameters must be downloaded by the user according to the [official docs](https://github.com/google-deepmind/alphafold3?tab=readme-ov-file#obtaining-model-parameters).**

 </details>

 <details>